 Black Microfine Glitter is cut as .004 squares, or less than 150 microns.
-Not recommended for use in nail polish.
+NOT recommended for use in Nail Polish because it is not solvent-stable.

 The FDA has determined that glitter is a color additive which is not listed on their list of approved color additives.
 This means that a glitter product is not allowed for use in any cosmetic in the USA.
 Consumers have expressed confusion over this, as it is obvious that there is glitter in all kinds of cosmetics sold currently in the USA and there are no known reports of harm caused by glitter.